Skiathos Town: Your 2023 Insiders Guide

 There are dozens of small churches scattered throughout the scenery of Skiathos.
 Many are nestled within the woodlands and although there is no one inside, the doors are always unlocked so that you can go in, admire the frescoes, and light a candle in honour of loved ones lost.

 Nearby, you will also see the church of Zoodochou Pigi (Ζωοδόχος Πηγή ).
-An incredible stone church that is situated in a small clearing in the woods.
+This is an incredible stone church that is situated in a small clearing in the woods.

 Visit the House of Papadiamantis